 Individual Taxpayer Identification Number (ITIN)

-An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued to nonresident Aliens (NRA) by the Internal Revenue Service.
+An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued to nonresident aliens (NRA) by the Internal Revenue Service.
 ITINs are a nine-digit number in the format (9XX-XX-XXXX), beginning with a “9”.

 • ITINs with middle digits (the fourth and fifth positions) “70,” through “88” have expired.